giann/moonhub/README.md

 # Moonhub
-Github repo browser writtent with Moonview and Fengari
+Github repo browser written with Moonview and Fengari